 Most contain high calories but are deficient in nutrients.

-Chemical processes are involved during the manufacture of refined sugar.
-These processes destroy and wash away the natural nutrients in sugar cane.
+The chemical processes involved during the manufacture of refined sugar destroy and wash away the natural nutrients in sugar cane.

 This makes refined sugars more deficient in fiber, minerals, and vitamins.
 Additionally, harmful additives and artificial enzymes devoid of nutrients are then added to make the end product taste sweet.